MicrosoftEdge/MSEdgeExplainers/CaretBrowsing/explainer.md

 Caret browsing activation confirmation in Mozilla Firefox:
 ![Mozilla Firefox browser dialog that asks user to confirm enabling caret browsing and allow to set the preference to never ask again in the future](firefoxCaretBrosingPrompt.png)

 In some cases, function keys may not be available and so alternative shortcuts might be needed.
-For example, the alternative shortcut for macOS could be a new combination: Command + Option + 7.

 We welcome your feedback and opinion on ways we can help improve Chromium caret navigation and browsing in the future!